jackass-theology/jackasstheology/wp-content/plugins/under-construction-page/readme.txt

   * WhatsApp
   * Tumblr
   * VK
-* Whitelisted User Roles - user roles who see the site, instead of maintenance page
+* Whitelisted User Roles - user roles who see the site, instead of under construction page
-* Whitelisted Users - users who see the site, instead of maintenance page
+* Whitelisted Users - users who see the site, instead of under construction page

-Under Construction Page has a built-in support system.
-It requires no registration or any kind of messing about; send a message to our support agents directly from within the plugin.
-It's compatible with the following caching plugins: W3 Total Cache, WP Super Cache, Endurance Page Cache, SiteGround SuperCacher, WP Fastest Cache and Swift Performance Cache.
+Under Construction Page is compatible with the following caching plugins: W3 Total Cache, WP Super Cache, Endurance Page Cache, SiteGround SuperCacher, WP Fastest Cache, Swift Performance Cache, and Hummingbird cache.

 **What are others saying about the Under Construction Page plugin**